 After the surprise announcement on Friday, January 13, 1984, that Jack Tramiel is stepping down as the President and CEO of Commodore, he and a group of investors buy the ailing consumer division of Atari in a cashless deal that has the group assuming the company’s $240 million debt, with Tramiel taking the reins of the newly renamed Atari Corp. as CEO on July 2.
 The next day Atari presents its new CEO, holding a press conference at the 1984 Summer CES in Chicago and billing it as “The Day the Future Began”.
 The future of the coin-op division is that it is spun off the next year to Atari’s old arcade game partners at Namco America, and is renamed Atari Games, Corp…. makers of such arcade games as Gauntlet (1985) and Cyberball & Cyberball 2072 (1988-1989), among many others.
-On the consumer side, Tramiel remodels the 2600 into the even smaller $50 2600jr the year after.
+On the consumer side, Tramiel remodels the 2600 into the even smaller $50 2600jr in 1985.
 Production of the Atari 2600 ends in 1991; its 14-year run marks it as the longest lasting home video game system in history.